shihjen/data_anonymizer/README.md

 # df-anonymizer

-A lightweight Python library designed to apply privacy-preserving transformations on datasets in `pandas.DataFrame` format.
+A Python library designed to apply privacy-preserving transformations on datasets in `pandas.DataFrame` format.
 It is ideal for preparing data for research, analysis, reporting or machine learning while protecting sensitive personal information.

 ## ✨ Key Features